zielinskimarcin/gymple/README.md

-# Gymple - iOS Workout Tracker
+# Gymple - iOS Mobile Application

-Gymple is a clean iOS workout tracking app built with React Native, Expo, Supabase and RevenueCat.
+Gymple is a mobile workout tracking app built with React Native.

-The app helps users log workouts, manage custom exercises, reuse training templates and review workout history without unnecessary friction.
+The app helps users log workouts, manage custom exercises, reuse training templates and review workout history.
 It has been tested through Apple TestFlight and submitted for App Store review.

 ## Previews